Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Demonstration of enhanced error mitigation

 with Pauli operators $\hat{X}$ and $\hat{Z}$.
 Here, $h_x$ represents the transverse field strength, and $J$ quantifies the interaction strength between nearest-neighbor qubits.
 The term $i\gamma\hat{Z}_{j}$ represents an imaginary field \cite{shen2023proposal}, that drives dynamics toward eigenstates with dominant imaginary components.
 In this scenario, observables, such as local magnetization, relax toward steady-state values over time, a characteristic behavior that our simulations are designed to capture.

 To simulate nonunitary dynamics, we embed the desired $N$-qubit nonunitary operation $e^{-itH_{\rm TFI}}$ into a larger unitary circuit with an ancilla qubit (see Appendix.~\ref{apsec1}).
 In this setup, measurement qubits represent the primary system from which observables are obtained, and the ancilla qubit is employed to filter results into the required computational sector.
 Post-selection on the ancilla $\uparrow$ is then used to extract the final result.
 In our work, the initial state is defined as $\ket{\psi_{0}}=\ket{\psi_{p}}\ket{\psi_{a}}$, composed of a spin-$\downarrow$ $\ket{\psi_{p}}=\ket{\downarrow\downarrow\downarrow\downarrow}$ initial state for measurement qubits, and a spin-$\uparrow$ ancilla state $\ket{\psi_{a}}=\ket{\uparrow}$.
 The simulation of this process is performed using variational circuits, optimized by minimizing the cost function [Eq.\ref{c}].
 After post-selection, we can collect the final result from measurement qubits normalized as $e^{-itH_{\rm TFI}}\ket{\psi}/\left\| e^{-itH_{\rm TFI}}\ket{\psi}\right\|$.
+Here, $\ket{\psi}$ is for the state obtained for measurement qubits, and the outcome on the ancilla qubit is discarded after post-selection.
 Further technical details of implementation and optimization procedure are provided in Appendix.~\ref{apvqa}.

 \rz{Importantly, the error-mitigation framework presented here is not restricted to simulations of nonunitary dynamics \cite{,qin2025dynamical,shen2024enhanced,yang2024non,xue2024topologically,gupta2024probabilistic}.
 Rather, it is broadly applicable across a wide range of quantum simulations, as the only essential requirement of our method is the construction of an identity-equivalent circuit that preserves the original circuit structure.
-This minimal condition allows for flexible integration into variational algorithms and other parameterized frameworks.}
+This minimal condition allows for flexible integration into variational algorithms and other parameterized frameworks.} \rzz{We emphasize that, although extending our method to very large quantum circuits remains challenging, it shows strong potential for tasks that require repeated simulations of small-scale circuits with fixed structure.
+Such scenarios are particularly relevant in applications where robustness across a large number of circuit executions is more critical than circuit size.
+In the following section, we highlight potential applications of our approach to practical problems.}